Borazine: Structure

 Borazine is isoelectronic with benzene and has similar connectivity, so it is sometimes referred to as "inorganic benzene".
 This comparison is not rigorously valid due to the electronegativity difference between boron and nitrogen.
 X-ray crystallographic structural determinations show that the bond lengths within the borazine ring are all equivalent at 1.429 Å, a property shared by benzene.
 However, the borazine ring does not form a perfect hexagon.
 The bond angle is 117.1° at the boron atoms and 122.9° at the nitrogens, giving the molecule the D3h symmetry point group.

 The electronegativity of boron (2.04 on the Pauling scale) compared to that of nitrogen (3.04) and also the electron deficiency on the boron atom and the lone pair on nitrogen favor alternative mesomer structures for borazine.

 Boron behaves as a Lewis acid and nitrogen behaves as a Lewis base.

 Aromaticity

 Due to its similarities to benzene, there have been a number of computational and experimental analyses of borazine's aromaticity.
 The number of pi electrons in borazine obeys the 4n + 2 rule, and the B-N bond lengths are equal, which suggests the compound may be aromatic.
 The electronegativity difference between boron and nitrogen, however, creates an unequal sharing of charge which results in bonds with greater ionic character, and thus it is expected to have poorer delocalization of electrons than the all-carbon analog.
-Borazine, with a standard enthalpy change of formation ΔHf of −531 kJ/mol, is thermally very stable.
+Borazine, with a standard enthalpy change of formation ΔfH of −531 kJ/mol, is thermally very stable.